lostintangent/gistpad/README.md

 <img width="503" src="https://user-images.githubusercontent.com/116461/71384593-0a38b780-2597-11ea-8bba-73f784f6ec76.png" />

 Additionally, if you create a playground that depends on the console, you can set the `showConsole` property in the playground's `playground.json` file to `true`.
 Then, when you or someone else opens this playground, the console will be automatically opened, regardless whether the end-user has configured it to show by default.

+### Readme

+If you'd like to give your playground an introduction, you can create a file in the playground called `README.md` (or `README.markdown`), and by default, it's contents will be rendered above the playground code in the preview window.

 ### Modules